 | Rate limits | Standard | Higher | Highest |

-Note: API key users have variable context windows depending on the model.
-Genesis asks for the context budget during setup.
+API users have variable context windows depending on the model.
+Genesis requests your context budget during setup.

-The Pro plan provides 200k tokens of context.
-Genesis generates a lean scaffold that typically consumes 2.5-4% of that budget, leaving approximately 190k tokens for your work.
+200k tokens context; the scaffold consumes roughly 2.5–4% of that budget, leaving approximately 190k tokens for your work.

-- Full CLAUDE.md with project rules, standards, and conventions (condensed format)
+- Full CLAUDE.md (condensed format) with project rules, standards, conventions

-- The three mandatory workflow agents: test-runner, code-reviewer, doc-writer
+- Three mandatory workflow agents: test-runner, code-reviewer, doc-writer

-- One or two domain agents: the single most critical agent for your project type (e.g. api-designer for an API, data-modeller for a database project)
+- One or two domain agents (the single most critical for your project type)

 - Consolidated memory (user profile and project context in a single MEMORY.md)